skaysrei/erlang-chat-service/README.md

 ### Known issues:
 1. If the service gets terminated, especially while one or more clients are still connected, it might take a few more seconds for the sockets to free up.
-(TEMP FIX: Wait ~1 minute before restarting the service).
+Wait ~1 minute before restarting the service.
 2. translation_layer worker not closing when connection closes because it is not sending an exit signal.
 Sending it manually now but needs a rework.
 Also error when connecting multiple clients, service already started.
 (FIXED: Changed start_link/4 to start_link/3, issue was duplicate local name when the server tried to start a new translation_layer worker).
+3. Currently there is a bug when the header that the client receives is sometimes doubled.
+This happend at random and the current workaround is implemented in the client via trimming the prefix twice.
+Need further investigation.

 ---